mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 If a Traveller is using two weapons at the same time, they may attack with both in the same combat round.
 However, they may not aim with either and will suffer DM-2 to the attack rolls of both.
 This penalty will not apply if the Traveller is carrying two weapons but only attacks with one.

 WEAPON TRAITS Some weapons have additional special rules that will greatly affect their use.
-These special rules are listed under the Traits section of a weapon’s description and are detailed here.
+These special rules are listed under the Traits section of a weapon's description and are detailed here.

 **AP X:** This weapon has the ability to punch through armor through the use of specially shaped ammunition or high technology.
 It will ignore an amount of Protection equal to the AP score listed.
 Spacecraft scale targets (see page 167) ignore the AP trait unless the weapon making the attack is also Spacecraft scale.